-- 7.34.4.1.
+7.34.4.1.
 Lot Area.
-Not less than 60% of the minimum lot area which would normally be required under the single-family standards of the prevailing zoning district. - 7.34.4.2.
+Not less than 60% of the minimum lot area which would normally be required under the single-family standards of the prevailing zoning district.

+7.34.4.2.
 Lot Width.
 40 feet.
-(Amended 4/3/2018) - 7.34.4.3.
+(Amended 4/3/2018)

+7.34.4.3.
 Lot Frontage.
-40 feet, except on the radius of a cul-de-sac where such distance may be reduced to 20 feet. - 7.34.4.4.
-Public Street Setback.
-No principal or accessory structure shall be closer than 15 feet to a public street right-of-way or as further provided herein. - 7.34.4.5.
+40 feet, except on the radius of a cul-de-sac where such distance may be reduced to 20 feet.

+7.34.4.4 Public Street Setback.
+No Principal or accessory structure shall be closer than 15 feet to a public street right-of-way or as further provided herein.setbacks shall be in accordance with Article 8.

+7.34.4.5.
 Side Yard Setback.
-No principal structure shall be closer than 6 feet to a side yard property line, unless the setback is zero (zero lot line).
-The minimum side yard setback for strucuShall be subject to Section 7.34.5 (zero lot line) or not less than 12 feet, provided however, that no structure shall be located on more than one side lot line.
-Dwellings which do not utilize the provisions of Section 7.34.5 (zero lot line) and are not located adjacent to a lot line subject to Section 7.34.5 shall maintain a minimum side setback of not less than six feet. - 7.34.4.6.
+Shall be subject to Section 7.34.5 (zero lot line) or not less than 12 feet, provided however, that no structure shall be located on more than one side lot line.
+Dwellings which do not utilize the provisions of Section 7.34.5 (zero lot line) and are not located adjacent to a lot line subject to Section 7.34.5 shall maintain a minimum side setback of not less than six feet.

+7.34.4.6.
 Rear Yard Setback.
-Shall be subject to Section 7.34.5 (zero lot line) or The rear yard setback shall not be less than 12 feet. - 7.34.4.7.
+Shall be subject to Section 7.34.5 (zero lot line) or The rear yard setback shall not be less than 12 feet.

+7.34.4.7.
 Building Separations.
-No portion of any principal structure shall be located less than 12 feet from any other principal structure or less than 10 feet from any accessory structure as measured to the closest point. - 7.34.4.8.
+No portion of any principal structure shall be located less than 12 feet from any other principal structure or less than 10 feet from any accessory structure as measured to the closest point.

+7.34.4.8.
 Periphery Boundary Setback.
-Except as further provided no principal or accessory structure shall be located less than 25 feet from the peripheral boundaries of the residential cluster development. - 7.34.4.9.
+Except as further provided no principal or accessory structure shall be located less than 25 feet from the peripheral boundaries of the residential cluster development.

+7.34.4.9.
 Transition Area Setback.
-Where a residential cluster development adjoins or borders an existing single-family zoning district or other predominantly single-family development sharing common frontage on the same or opposite side of a public street, a minimum structure setback from the public right of way or easement shall be 300 feet. the minimum right-of-way and/or easement setback requirement of said single-family zone or development shall be utilized for the entire opposite frontage and 300 feet from such common border.
+Where a residential cluster development adjoins or borders an existing single-family zoning district or other predominantly single-family development sharing common frontage on the same or opposite side of a public street, the residential cluster development shall maintain the same setback from the public right of way. the minimum right-of-way and/or easement setback requirement of said single-family zone or development shall be utilized for the entire opposite frontage and 300 feet from such common border.